 Lucas, a Seattle-based IP and business law attorney at Ironmark Law Group, PLLC, represents businesses and individuals with their cross-border IP and business legal needs.
 Before being admitted to the Washington State Bar, he worked with businesses and industry organizations on foreign regulatory compliance and lobbying initiatives to establish favourable trade conditions, ensure export compliance and maximize global market opportunities.
 Lucas blogs on international, cross-border and trade-related IP issues at The IP Exporter.
 In a previous existence he was Articles Editor of the Gonzaga Journal of International Law and received the 2012 CALI Excellence For The Future Award in International and Comparative IP.

 A former guest Kat, patent attorney Darren is a partner in the IP practice of EIP.
-Like Eleonora he is a regular contributor to the Journal of Intellectual Property Law & Practice and he is also a blogmeister in his own right, being none other than the IP Alchemist.
+Like Eleonora he is an editorial board member and regular contributor to the Journal of Intellectual Property Law & Practice and he is also a blogmeister in his own right, being none other than the IP Alchemist.
 Darren has a DPhil in synthetic organic chemistry and likes to entertain people by wearing interesting shirts in public (more details here).

 Annsley Merelle Ward